 Anacostia Park (Anacostia Drive & Good Hope Road SE)

 Anacostia Station (green line).
 Exit toward the parking garage to walk to the Festival site (approx. 7 min).

-A free shuttle is available from both Anacostia Metro (at the Howard Rd exit) and Eastern Market Metro (orange/blue/silver lines) to the Festival site.
+FREE shuttles from both Anacostia Metro (at the Howard Rd exit) and Eastern Market Metro (orange/blue/silver lines) to the Festival site.

 Free bike valet available!

 Free parking at Anacostia Metro Station (1101 Howard Road SE).
 Paid parking lots available in Anacostia and Navy Yard.

 If you park at the Anacostia Metro parking garage, please consider the short walk to the Festival site (approx. 7 min) OR a free shuttle is available from the Anacostia Metro Station near the Howard Road exit.

 Curated by Washington Performing Arts’ Mars Urban Arts Initiative, generously supported by Jacqueline Badger Mars and Mars, Incorporated.